PSU Neuropsychology of MS Program

 It is not intended for the model to be entirely linear and unidirectional.
 It is assumed that depression feeds back on the moderator variables, and possibly to other variables as well including fatigue, cognitive dysfunction, and sleep problems.

-Besides our work in multiple sclerosis, I oversee the Neuropsychology of Sports-Related Concussion Program.
+Besides our work in multiple sclerosis, we also have a Neuropsychology of Sports-Related Concussion Program.